-It’s a common thought that to have a sustainable hot water system, you need solar panels installed on your roof and a collector tank, right?
-Well, not necessarily, as solar heat pumps are another renewable option that can help you save money and the environment.
+It’s a common thought that to have a sustainable hot water system, you need solar panels installed on your roof.
+This is not the whole truth, as solar heat pumps are a renewable option that can help you save money and the environment.
 They use approximately one-third of the energy of an electric water heater.
 They come with generous government rebates it makes them even more cost-effective.

 How Does a Solar Heat Pump work?

 The air’s original heat source is the sun, which does make a heat pump solar.
 Luckily, solar heat pumps work in cold weather too.
-This is because external air is drawn into an evaporator containing a special type of refrigerant, which has a very low boiling point.
-Therefore, even cold air will enable the refrigerant to turn liquid into gas, which can then be compressed to generate heat.
+External air is drawn into an evaporator containing a special type of refrigerant, which has a very low boiling point.
+Even cold air will enable the refrigerant to turn liquid into gas, which can then be compressed to generate heat.

 What are the Benefits of a Solar Heat Pump?